SpreadsheetDataWriter writes data to spreadsheets – XLS or XLSX files.

 Typically, you will use the

 Overwrite in sheet (in-memory)

 write mode for all components in the sequence.

 A useful technique is partitioning into individual sheets according

 to values of a specified key field (or more fields).

-the Sheet attribute; switch to Partition data into sheets
+switch to Partition data into sheets by data fields

 Figure 56.24.
 Partitioning by one data field

 You can partition according to more than one field.
 In that case, output sheet names will be a compound of field names you have selected.
 Example: You have customer orders stored in one CSV file.
-You would like to separate them into sheets according to e.g. a name of the shop and a city.
+You would like to separate them into sheets, for example, according to a name of the shop and a city.
 Use SpreadsheetDataWriter in create new file mode while partitioning according to the two fields.
 It will produce sheets like: